 Regular attendance and arriving on time are important for your child's progress.
-Please inform the office if your child is ill or the family will be leaving for vacation during our operating school calendar.
+Please inform the office by phone or email(absence@isbremen.de) if your child is ill.
+In case the family will be leaving for vacation during our operating school calendar, please fill out a 'leave of absence' form which is available at the Front office